 Egypt’s Ultimate Eco Lodge, The Adrère Amellal

 If it’s good enough for Alexander the Great and Prince Charles then Siwa is good enough for us.
 Yes, this tiny Egyptian town near the Libyan border has been hopping for over two thousand years.
-The king of Macedonia came here to consult the Oracle of Amon (who told him he would rule most of the world and he would die very young – both coming true) and Prince Charles flew in for his honeymoon with Camilla where they stayed at the eco-lodge the Adrère Amellal.
+The king of Macedonia came here to consult the Oracle of Amon (who told him he would rule most of the world and he would die very young – both coming true) and Prince Charles flew in for his honeymoon with Camilla where they stayed at the green hotel the Adrère Amellal.